Mitchell P. Rales, President

 Credit: Simon Leuthi

 Darren Walker is president of the Ford Foundation, a $13-billion international social justice philanthropy.
 He is cofounder and chair of the U.S. Impact Investing Alliance and cochair of the President's Council on Disability Inclusion in Philanthropy.
 Before joining Ford, Darren was vice president at the Rockefeller Foundation, overseeing global and domestic programs.
 In the 1990s he was COO of the Abyssinian Development Corporation, Harlem's largest community development organization.
 He joined the National Gallery’s Board of Trustees in 2019.

 The board of trustees appoints the National Gallery of Art director and executive officers, who manage the day-to-day operations of the museum.

 Director: Kaywin Feldman

 Kaywin Feldman is the National Gallery’s fifth director.
 She is committed to connecting people to art in a globalized world through the power of wonder and accessibility.
 Prior to her arrival, Feldman served for 11 years as the Nivin and Duncan MacMillan Director and President at the Minneapolis Institute of Art (Mia).
-She is a member of the board of directors of the Terra Foundation for American Art and a trustee of the National Trust for Historic Preservation, the White House Historical Association, and the Chipstone Foundation, and a member of the State Hermitage Museum International Advisory Board.
+She is a member of the board of directors of the Terra Foundation for American Art and a trustee of the National Trust for Historic Preservation, the White House Historical Association, and the Chipstone Foundation.
 She is a past president of the Association of Art Museum Directors (AAMD) and past chair of the American Alliance of Museums (AAM).
 Feldman received an MA in Art History from the Courtauld Institute of Art, University of London (1991), an MA in Museum Studies from the Institute of Archaeology at the University of London (1990), and a BA, summa cum laude, in Classical Archaeology from the University of Michigan (1988), where she was elected to Phi Beta Kappa.